 Benefits and key features

-Registering for an Athena account establishes your identity in MIT's Kerberos security system and provides you with access to a vast array of technology services and resources on campus.
+Registering for an MIT Kerberos account establishes your identity in MIT's Kerberos security system and provides you with access to a vast array of technology services and resources on campus.
 When these systems ask for your username and password, they're really asking for your centrally-maintained MIT Kerberos username and password.

 Guests and voucher/temporary employees: Guest/voucher/temp accounts are only valid for users who are not registered MIT undergrad/grad students, MIT faculty, or MIT on-campus staff, but are working on Institute projects that make use of Athena or its related services.
-Guest accounts must be sponsored by MIT faculty or staff by completing the Sponsoring an Account form.
+Guest accounts must be sponsored by MIT faculty or staff.